 Step 1: Stop buying cases of bottled water.
 This is the single highest-impact change.
 One stainless steel bottle replaces hundreds of plastic bottles per year.
 At $35, a Hydro Flask pays for itself in weeks compared to buying bottled water.

 Step 2: Get a water filter.
-A Brita pitcher (~$25) or faucet-mounted filter (~$20) removes most contaminants from tap water.
-For the highest filtration, a reverse osmosis system (~$200-400) removes virtually everything, including nanoplastics.
+A water-filter pitcher (~$25) or faucet-mounted filter (~$20) removes most contaminants from tap water.
+If you can’t plumb one in, a best countertop water filter for microplastics pick (like the AquaTru or Bluevua) is a no-install reverse-osmosis unit that sits on the counter.
+For the highest filtration overall, a plumbed reverse osmosis system (~$200-400) removes virtually everything, including nanoplastics.
 Fill your reusable bottle from filtered tap water.

 Step 3: Replace reusable plastic bottles.
 If you currently use a reusable plastic or Tritan bottle, replace it with stainless steel or glass when it is convenient.
 Do not rush -- the exposure from a reusable plastic bottle is lower than from single-use disposables.